Sphereon-Opensource/vdx-openapi/eimo/README.md

 </h1>

-## User Spec Open API
+## External Identity Management Openapi

-This is version 1.0.0 of Sphereon's Verifiable Data Exchange (vdx for short) platform.
+This is version 0.1.0 of Sphereon's Verifiable Data Exchange (vdx for short) platform.
 This Spec contains CRUD operations for the following entities:
 - Realms
 - Users
 - Groups